 - Do you spend money on day care for your children up to age 13?

 - Do you have children up to age 13 enrolled in a before- or after-school program, summer day camp, or intersession day camp while you work?

-- Do you spend money on adult day care for an elderly parent who lives with you and whom you claim as a dependent for income tax purposes?
+- Do you spend money on adult day care for an elderly parent who lives with you and for whom you claim as a dependent for income tax purposes?

-The Dependent Care Reimbursement Account is "not" for health care expenses incurred by a spouse or child.
+The Dependent Care Reimbursement Account is not for health care expenses incurred by a spouse or child.

 Who is Considered a Dependent?

 - Any other individuals you claim as dependents on your federal income tax return, regardless of age, who live with you and are incapable of caring for themselves.

 How Much Can I Contribute?